 Although livestream eCommerce had been around since 2016 when Alibaba introduced Taobao Live, the recent COVID-19 pandemic definitely boosted its growth to a whole new level.

 According to eMarketer, China's live commerce sales saw an upsurge from around $62 billion in 2019 to nearly $300 billion in 2021, contributing 11.7% to the country's total retail online sales.
 By 2023, this figure is projected to continue steadily increasing to 19.4%.

 One of the top-performing social commerce platforms in the Live Commerce space is Douyin.
 Known internationally as Tiktok, this short video social media channel also has a live streaming feature for brands to directly engage with the users in real time.
 In 2020 alone, Douyin generated 381.2 billion yuan (over $56 billion) from live commerce.
 This was nearly 1/3 of the entire sector!

 And, one of the most notable examples of successfully utilizing live streaming on Douyin is PEACEBIRD.
 From September 2020 to January 2021, the Chinese fast fashion brand reported its average growth rate of monthly Gross Merchandise Value (GMV) was as high as 78%!

-Aside from Douyin, WeChat - the biggest social media platform in China - is also becoming a key live streaming tool.
-The cosmetics brand Perfect Diary revealed in 2020 that the conversion rate of its WeChat Mini Program live streams were 2 - 3 times higher than any other platform!
+Aside from Douyin, WeChat - the biggest social media platform in China - is also becoming a key live-streaming tool.
+The cosmetics brand Perfect Diary revealed in 2020 that the conversion rate of its WeChat Mini Program live streams was 2 - 3 times higher than any other platform!

 Another great tactic brands are using is allowing product customization via social commerce platforms in China.